In North America, you will struggle to find a freshwater fish that has mythical and legendary status like that of the musky.

 For die-hard muskie anglers, it’s the challenge that hooks them.
 Muskie anglers are simply a different breed, and it’s a style of fishing you either love or hate.
-I have taken many people muskie fishing, and many of my friends who are avid and successful bass tournament anglers as well, and it’s so different from bass fishing that they really struggle at first.
+I have taken many people’s muskie fishing, and many of my friends are avid and successful bass tournament anglers as well, it’s so different from bass fishing that they really struggle at first.
 Out of all my bass fishing friends, only one has converted to being an obsessed muskie angler like me.

 Fishing is all about putting the pieces of a puzzle together and establishing a pattern that consistently catches fish on a daily or weekly basis.
 When fishing for muskie, you have to do this as well, but you also have to do it and change tactics while rarely seeing the fish at times, which makes it harder than other species.

 If you catch a few bass on one particular lure, you’re getting somewhere, but when muskie fishing you bass fish mood and activity on fish following lures, or short strike, and only when you catch a fish, which is rare, to begin with, can you start establishing a pattern, and that pattern can change at any time.

 Muskie fishing is also referred to as “musky hunting.”
 The reason for this reference is that muskies are actually territorial, particularly the large females, and when you contact a large fish either from a failed or missed strike, or from follow-ups, you know that muskies address so to speak, and you can return to the area and fish for that one specific fish repeatedly to try to get it to strike.